axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 .. figure:: images/navigate-to-full-task-list-page.png

-On the top of the **Full Task List** page you see next to the heading **Tasks** in brackets the overall number of tasks shown to you.
+On the top of the **Full Task List** page you see next to the heading :guilabel:`Tasks` in brackets the overall number of tasks shown to you.
 Further to the right you find a  search feature which you might use if you’re looking for a specific task.
 Below you find the filter feature.
 The usage will be explained in the HowTo’s further down this chapter.